 Sleeping Position

-Extra pounds on a dog do more than slow down playtime; they can crank up the snoring too.
+Extra pounds on a dog do more than slow down playtime; they can crank up the snoring, too.
 When a dog carries too much weight, fat builds up around the neck and throat.
 That bulk presses on the airways, making every breath a bit harder to take.
 Air squeezes through the tighter space, and the result is louder snoring in dogs.
 Obesity doesn’t just make the noise worse; it can tire a dog out faster and strain its health overall.
-A trimmer pup, fed well and exercised often, tends to snore less and feel better.
-If your dog’s waistline has crept outward, this might explain why it snores so loud lately.
+If your dog’s waistline has crept outward, this might explain why it snores so loudly lately.

 Allergies or Environmental Irritants